 There have been many products that have come onto the market designed to make flying, particularly in economy class, more comfortable.
 One of the newest of these is the inflatable leg rest for flights.

-Inflatable leg rests provide something to put your feet or legs on while sitting in an economy class seat rather than having them just sitting on the floor.
-They come in a number of different designs but all are inflated once on board.
+Inflatable footrests provide something to put your feet or legs on while sitting in an economy class seat rather than having them just sitting on the floor.
+Inflatable footrests come in a number of different designs but all are inflated once on board.
 They can then be deflated and stored in your hand luggage when no longer required (or prior to landing).

 Some are a single fixed height, others are height adjustable and some come in two separate parts.

-Top 3 inflatable leg rest for flights and alternatives
+Top 3 inflatable foot rests for flights and alternatives

 Although there are many different ones available, I think that the FlyPal version offers the most flexibility.
 It comes in two separate parts so you can opt to just use the small part as a low foot rest, use the larger part to raise your legs higher or use both together to be at the same height as your airplane seat – so a choice of three different heights.

 They are also good if you are traveling with a companion.
 You can then share it and use one part each so you don’t need to take two with you.
 Particularly useful for my wife and I (one tall and one short) as I use the small one and she uses the larger one.